Treasury operations involve various risks that must be evaluated and managed to ensure the security and stability of both businesses and investors.

 formula _ 1 = = Total payment amount paid on time v/ Total payment quantity = =

 Understanding the number of restricted funds you have is crucial to ensuring that you have the right amount of cash in place.
-The excess of cash could cause unreliable liquidity.
+The excess of cash could cause unreliable and liquidity risks.
 Formulas.
 Total limitable cash or the total amount of money.

 Accuracy of Forecasted Investment Income

-Unlike cash forecasts, KPIs forecast interest costs that are comparable to actual costs.
+Unlike cash forecasts, KPIs forecast interest rates and costs that are comparable to actual costs.

 Form: Actual interest charges (minus forecast interest costs) and forecast interest expenses.